$39.99 – $64.99

 CBD’s health-boosting qualities may make it the perfect choice for athletes.
 Here’s a list of 7 reasons why athletes are choosing CBD.

 But CBD’s benefits transcend mere disease-related usage.
-The same qualities that lead to renewed health also make CBD an excellent choice for athletes!
+The same qualities that lead to renewed health make CBD an excellent choice for athletes!

 Its ability to reduce stress may prevent burnout.
 As a sleep aid, CBD may improve recovery times.
 Even the mechanism behind cannabidiol’s ability to quiet anxiety may lead to athletic benefits.